 Rubenstein School Research Emphases

-The Rubenstein School targets three areas of emphasis for scholarly pursuit: Natural Sciences, especially ecology and environmental science; Social Sciences and Human Dimensions of the environment; and the Development and Use of Innovative Tools, such as spatial analysis, mapping, and modeling, to study the environment/human interface.
+The Rubenstein School targets three areas of emphasis for scholarly pursuit: Applied Ecology; Environment and Society; and the Development and Use of Innovative Tools, such as spatial analysis, mapping, and modeling, to study the environment/human interface.
 Healthy and sustainable ecosystems, which in the School's definition include vibrant human communities, depend upon the integration of knowledge and skills developed in all three of these areas.
 The emphasis on integration contributes to the distinctiveness, quality, and growing national and international reputation of the School.

 Rubenstein School faculty and students design ecological systems that use ecological principles and natural organisms to treat wastes, produce foods, generate fuels, and restore damaged ecosystems.
 They study ways to promote sustainable community development and problem-solving through holistic landscape and building design and planning.

-At the Gund Institute for Ecological Economics, faculty are developing, testing, and implementing innovative methods and models that reflect the need to integrate the social, built, natural, and human capital components of our world.
+At the Gund Institute for Ecological Economics, faculty, staff, and students develop, test, and implement innovative methods and models that reflect the need to integrate the social, built, natural, and human capital components of our world.
 They research ways to shift the world's economies away from their present emphasis on infinite economic growth and toward a focus on sustainable human wellbeing.
-They forge fresh and visionary approaches to the economic challenges and opportunities that await us in the 21st century by bringing together experts, teachers, students, and stakeholders from all disciplines in order to pioneer vital new developmental tools and ideas.
-Watch recent videos of the Gund Institute in action.
+They forge fresh and visionary approaches to the economic challenges and opportunities that await us in the 21st century by bringing together experts, teachers, students, and stakeholders from many disciplines to pioneer vital, new developmental tools and ideas.

 Environmental Policy and Thought